perkynades/libgdx-games/README.md

-# ktx-games
+# libgdx-games
-A collection of ktx games
+A collection of libgdx games written in kotlin